alphagov/gsp/docs/gds-supported-platform/getting-started-gsp.md

 # Getting started with a GDS Supported Platform cluster

 ## Before you start

 You must have:

-- a Docker image of your app built in line with the [12 factor principles](https://docs.cloud.service.gov.uk/architecture.html#12-factor-application-principles)
+- a [Docker image](https://docs.docker.com/engine/reference/commandline/images/) of your app built in line with the [12 factor principles](https://docs.cloud.service.gov.uk/architecture.html#12-factor-application-principles)
 - access to a [Kubernetes cluster](https://github.com/alphagov/gsp-terraform-ignition/blob/master/docs/gds-supported-platform/troubleshooting_app_errors.md) created by Tech Ops

-## Create a GitHub repo
+## Create a GitHub repository

 You must create a repository on GitHub to store your Deployment configuration.
-The GDS Supported Platform only works with repos stored on GitHub.
+The GDS Supported Platform only works with repositories stored on GitHub.

 ## Request namespace

 Your service team's Site Reliability Engineer (SRE) must [ask GDS Tech Ops](re-GSP-team@digital.cabinet-office.gov.uk) for a new namespace.
-You must provide the following information (undefined):
+You must provide the following information:

 * your [GitHub repository address](https://help.github.com/en/articles/about-remote-repositories)
 * the name of the [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) you want to create
-* the email addresses, GitHub usernames, and [GPG public keys](https://www.gnupg.org/gph/en/manual/c14.html) (if applicable) of the list of users who should get read-only access to the namespace
+* the email addresses, GitHub usernames, and [GPG public keys](https://www.gnupg.org/gph/en/manual/c14.html) (if applicable) of the users who should get read-only access to the namespace

 ## Create a Helm chart

 The GDS Supported Platform uses a packaging format called [Helm charts](https://helm.sh/docs/developing_charts/).
 A chart is a collection of files that describe a related set of Kubernetes resources.

-Charts are created as files laid out in a directory tree.
+You create Helm charts as files in a directory.
 These files are then packaged into versioned archives that users can deploy.

-1. Create a root directory in your GitHub repo.
+1. Create a root directory in your GitHub repository.
 This directory will contain the chart.

 1. Create a `Chart.yaml` file in the root directory with the following code: